ambaradan/nvim-rockydocs/README.md

 configuration.

-The use of packadd by nvim-rockydocs eliminates the need for explicit configuration with *lazy.nvim*.
-Users can simply install the plugin and start using it without having to add any additional configuration to their *lazy.nvim setup*.
+The use of packadd by nvim-rockydocs eliminates the need for explicit configuration with lazy.nvim.
+Users can simply install the plugin and start using it without having to add any additional configuration to their lazy.nvim setup.

-**NOTE:** Note about the `packadd` feature The packadd command is a feature in Neovim that allows users to load plugins on demand, rather than during Neovim startup.
+NOTE: Note about the `packadd` feature The packadd command is a feature in Neovim that allows users to load plugins on demand, rather than during Neovim startup.
 This provides a more efficient and flexible way to manage plugins, as it enables users to load only the plugins they need for a specific task or